 We analyzed 1,153 non-diabetic patients who started peritoneal dialysis (PD) in metropolitan France and Belgium between January 1, 2002 and December 31, 2003.
 Exposure was defined as an underlying nephropathy of polycystic kidney disease (PKD) (n=95 (6.9% of all patients)).
 The outcome was defined as either dead or not dead 5 years after the start of PD (n=393 deaths (34.1%); n=17 (17.9%) in the PKD group; n=376 (35.5%) in the other nephropathy group).
 Other variables extracted from the RDPLF database were sex, age and Charlson Comorbidity Index at PD initiation, and type of PD and type of assistance at day 90 after PD initiation (the standard measure in the dialysis literature).
 We estimated the RD and 95% confidence intervals (95%CI) by linear models with robust variances from generalized estimating equations [2].

-We compared patients with PKD with patients with other nephropathies.
-Formally, this is not a causal contrast since type of nephropathy is not manipulable; consequently, an intervention able to change a patient’s underlying nephropathy is not defined [3].
-However, adjusted associations for non-manipulable “exposures” are common in clinical epidemiology (e.g. race, sex, age, etc.) and have policy or clinical relevance, even if intervening to change an individual’s exposure variable value is inconceivable.
-We also note that the comparison group includes a range of non-PKD nephropathies and so is similar to a situation of compound treatments [4], the net association depending on the proportions of the other nephropathies in the comparison group.
-Finally, we note that we did not separate out the competing risks in the analysis (PD patients can experience death, transfer to haemodialysis, and kidney transplantation), instead including in the not dead group those patients experiencing any outcomes other than death, so as to provide a binary outcome for illustrative purposes.
+We would like to mention two features of the analysis.
+Firstly, in comparing patients with PKD with patients with other nephropathies, we note that the comparison group includes a range of non-PKD nephropathies.
+It is therefore similar to a situation of compound treatments [3], the net association depending on the proportions of the other nephropathies in the comparison group.
+Secondly, we note that we did not separate out the competing risks in the analysis (PD patients can experience death, transfer to haemodialysis, and kidney transplantation).
+Rather, we included in the not dead group those patients experiencing any outcomes other than death, so as to provide a binary outcome for illustrative purposes.

+1. Lobbedez T, Touam M, Evans D, Ryckelynck J-P, Knebelman B, Verger C. Peritoneal dialysis in polycystic kidney disease patients.
+Report from the French peritoneal dialysis registry (RDPLF).
+Nephrology Dialysis Transplantation.
+2011;26:2332–2339.

+2. Cheung YB.
+A modified least-squares regression approach to the estimation of risk difference.
+American Journal of Epidemiology.
+2007;166:1337–1344.

+3. Hernán MA, VanderWeele TJ.
+Compound treatments and transportability of causal inference.
+Epidemiology.
+2011;22:368–377.

 Sample R code for the add-one and minus-one graphs

+Code for the non-parametric bootstrap of the add-one and minus-one changes is available from the authors on demand.

 # SAMPLE R-CODE FOR THE ADD-ONE AND MINUS-ONE PLOTS